ozzyZig1994/ozzyZig1994/README.md

 # 👋 Hi, I’m Josué Galván ...

-I am a systems engineer and fullstack developer with a passion ❤️ for programming.
-I love 🤟 learning new programming languages and development frameworks with more than two years of experience developing web and mobile applications.
+I am a systems engineer and fullstack developer with a passion for programming ❤️ with more than three years of experience developing web 💻 and mobile 📱 applications.
+I love learning new programming languages and development frameworks.

 # 👀 I’m interested in ...